StephenDenisEdwards/micro-x-ai-assist/remote-stt/README.md

 - Lightweight throughput diagnostics for capture, resample, and push stages
 - Configurable device selection by friendly-name substring
 - Secure key handling via .NET User Secrets or environment variable
+- Optional AI answers using Azure OpenAI with conversation memory (Azure AI Search) and prompt packs

 ## How it works